hmntsharma/clab-crpdmpls/README.md

 lab@ubuntu1804:~/github/clab-crpdmpls$
 ```

-### containerlab yml file
+### Verify Linux interface configuration

 cRPD uses Linux kernel forwarding, for which all the interface config is done in the shell.

-The "linux_net_config" directory contains the interface configuration for all the routers and hosts.
+The "linux_net_config" directory contains the necessary configuration for all the routers and hosts.

-The contents of the files are executed as instructed in the yml file and the IP addresses and routing are configured accordingly.
+The 'exec' command in the .yml file configures it on the nodes, once the lab is deployed.

 ```
 root@PE1:/# ip addr show eth1